fbpx

 1. Better digestion can help reset your gut

 The first area I encourage you to work on is improving HOW you eat, and WHEN you eat.
-This involves properly understanding how digestion works, and implementing some simple changes.
+You’ll understand in simple terms the way your digestion works, and begin implementing some simple, healthy changes.

-Sometimes clients see improvements without even changing their diet.
+Sometimes you might see improvements without even changing your diet.

 In this section you will explore the following areas:

-Did you know changing your approach to eating can make a big difference, even if you don’t change the food you eat.
+Did you know changing your approach to eating can make a big difference in IBS?
+Even if you don’t change what you eat.
 You will learn about HOW to eat to improve IBS symptoms.

 Meal timing

-Maybe you skip meals, or snack all day long, and these can all have a big impact on your digestion.
-Maybe you’re cramming all your FODMAPS, protein and calories into a very short eating window to avoid symptoms, or maybe you fear large meals so you nibble all day long.
-What’s right for you will be addressed as part of this section.
+Maybe you skip meals, or snack all day long.
+Erratic eating can all have a big impact on your digestion.
+If you’re cramming all your FODMAPS, protein and calories into a very short eating window to avoid symptoms this can make IBS worse.
+Or maybe you fear large meals so you nibble all day long.
+You’ll learn gut healthy sustainable approaches to eating.

 Tuning in to hunger & appetite for gut reset